Know Why Solar Power is Possible in Nevada? The Heroism of Brian Sandoval

 In December of 2015, NV Energy put up barriers to the progress of solar power in Reno, Las Vegas, and other major Nevada cities.
 The shocking part was that when NV Energy got the PUC to agree to their new net metering terms, it didn’t just make solar unattractive.
 The PUC changes also forced existing solar customers to go back to nonrenewable energy.

 Although it was one with numerous unintended consequences, this decision hurt everyone.

 Sandoval and NV Solar Power Changes Save the Day

 Because lawmakers handed this decision to the PUC, Sandoval could not get involved.
-Although it took two years for Brian Sandoval to make changes from day one, he made his opinion known, and fought hard for the end result for solar without losing sight of the goal, or getting discouraged by the difficulties he faced.
+Although it took two years for Brian Sandoval to make changes from day one, he made his opinion known and fought hard for solar without losing sight of the goal or getting discouraged by the difficulties he faced.

 Three Solar-related Bills Written into Law

-- The Senate Bill 150 requires Nevada PUC to make yearly renewable energy goals, which solar power can help facilitate.
-This will instill a future that promotes renewable energy.
+- Senate Bill 150 requires Nevada PUC to make yearly renewable energy goals, which solar power can help facilitate.
+This bill instills a future that promotes renewable energy.